 Harder to Get Credit

-Even as a cosigner, the debt you cosigner for will be added to your credit report as an “obligation”, meaning it must be paid.
-If the cosigner is looking to apply for a new line of credit, the potential lender will factor in the cosigned loan as a debt.
+Even as a cosigner, the debt you cosign for will be added to your credit report as an “obligation”, meaning it must be paid.
+If the cosigner is looking to apply for a new line of credit for themselves, the potential lender will factor in the cosigned loan as a current debt.